 - Direct exposure (with no shade) or extreme heat

 - Use of bulky protective clothing and equipment

 To learn more about heat-related illnesses like heat cramps, heat exhaustion, and heat stroke you can visit the Weeklysafety.com article When Cramps Lead to Stroke and visit the OSHA page on Occupational Heat Exposure.
 Both provide great information to help put together a toolbox talk on preventing heat-related illnesses.

 All companies that have outdoor workers, or any employees that work in a warm or hot environment for any part of the work day, should be having safety meetings and giving toolbox talks on heat stress.
 Ideally the message should be reinforced throughout the summer, at least once a month, but more often if possible.
 Putting together the safety message, toolbox talk or safety meeting topic takes time and the free online resources that provide a safety topic outline to follow aren’t usually good enough.
 Weeklysafety.com can make this part of your job easier and it’s super simple to get started.

-A membership to Weeklysafety.com comes at a very low price that never goes up no matter how many employees you have and no matter how many awesome new safety topics we add.
+A membership to Weeklysafety.com comes at a very low price that never goes up no matter how many employees you have.
 You don’t need any fancy software, employees don’t need to download an app, and there is no training to get started.
 Included in your membership are hundreds of safety topics that you can use for your safety meetings, toolbox talks and safety moments including two topics specifically related to heat stress and heat-related illnesses.